epfl-ada/ada-2022-project-zozoz/docs/src/lib/gender.md

 <section class="justify">

-## Gender Ratio
+## Gender Balance

 The fact that sexism is rooted in the cinema industry is not new.
 Several concepts, such as the [Bechdel test](https://bechdeltest.com/), have already demonstrated the imbalance in the roles of actresses vs actors.
-To investigate the role of gender balance in the movie's success, we computed the mean of the number of actresses minus the number of actors: $$E[\#actress - \#actor]$$.
+To investigate the role of gender balance in the movie's success, we computed the mean of the number of actresses minus the number of actors: $$\frac{1}{n}E[\#actress - \#actor]$$.
 Our preliminary analysis has shown a negative correlation between this handcrafted feature and the movie's success.
 Would movies with more men than women be more successful?

 ![Genderratio]({base}/plots/genreratio.png)